7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 - Small droplets on the silicone are fine

 Critical watering tip: Overwatering is the #1 cause of mold and germination failure.
 You want everything wet, but not waterlogged.
+For more on this, read our complete guide to mold prevention.

 Step 5: Cover and Apply Weight